 - Multicultural tales I changed to 398.23 Places and times from 398.2089.
 That allowed me to reduce 2 decimal numbers then add one back indicating continent of origin according to Table 2 Geographic areas.

-Addictive Substances was such a problematic topic for my students because it appeared in 3 different Dewey numbers—362.29, 613.8, and 616.86—depending on whether the book is about addiction as a social problem, as personal health & safety, or as a disease.
+Addictive Substances was a problematic topic for my students because it appears in 3 different Dewey numbers—362.29, 613.8, and 616.86—depending on whether the book is about addiction as a social problem, as personal health & safety, or as a disease.
 To simplify access for students needing books about drugs, I decided to put all the books in 616.86.

-Here’s the “creative” part: For similar drugs the original Dewey numbers had additional decimals that were wildly different.
+Here’s the “creative” part: For similar drugs the Dewey number additional decimals are wildly different.
 After careful analysis, I decided to adjust some of the thousandths numbers to create a more consistent grouping of drugs for 616.86.
 Students immediately noticed the larger drug section, thought I’d purchased new books, and their circulation skyrocketed.
 Learn more about creative Dewey in my e-Book, available in my TPT store.

 LOC and OCLC have begun to make DDC culturally responsive, but School Librarians must be especially responsive to the diversity of students we serve.
 DDC’s application of expansion numbers for racial, cultural, ethnic, and national groups is inconsistent.
 In a search for something that could apply across all Dewey numbers, I found that Table 2 Geographic areas lists numbers for the continents that can be added as an identifier.
 It’s the familiar one added after 9 in the 900s.
 I decided to use them as “Continent of origin” for cultural and ethnic grouping, so I’ve adjusted and even created numbers in various sections of the school library to overcome Dewey’s racial and cultural biases.
 You can read more about it in my e-Book!